Design Force supports the toy and entertainment industries with package design and brand licensing design.

 - Has your brand’s current packaging become confusing or visually disjointed as a result of rapid brand growth, poorly strategized product line extensions or too many levels of line segmentation?

 The Package Design System Evaluation is a diagnostic engagement that evaluates the effectiveness of your brand’s current packaging and provides a path for its refresh.
-Fully customizable to address the unique retail circumstances and considerations of non-licensed packaging or licensed product packaging, the evaluation is a written report, which includes the following, depending upon relevance:
+Fully customizable to address the unique retail circumstances and considerations of non-licensed packaging or licensed product packaging, the evaluation is a written report, which may include the following, depending upon selected engagement tier:

 – Merchandising and Retail Environment